keptn-workshops/getting-started/01_Onboarding_simplenode_service/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

-At this point, we should have our initial setup complete.
-We should have a GKE cluster that is monitored by Dynatrace, and the full complement of Keptn services.
+At this point, we should have our initial setup complete: We should have a GKE cluster where we installed Keptn and which is monitored by Dynatrace.

 # Excercise 1: Onboarding the Simplenode service

 1. In this exercise, we will create a Keptn project, which is a structural element that allows organizing your services.
 A project is stored as a repository and contains branches representing the multi-stage environment (e.g., dev, staging, and production stage).
 In other words, the separation of stage configurations is based on repository branches.
-To describe the stages, a `shipyard.yaml` file is needed that specifies the name, deployment strategy, test strategy, and remediation strategy.
+To describe the stages, a `shipyard.yaml` file is needed.
+This file specifies for each stage the name, deployment strategy, test strategy, and remediation strategy.

 2. After creating a project, the Keptn CLI allows creating new Keptn-managed services (i.e., to *onboard* services into Keptn).
 The onboarded services are organized in the before created project.